Operations with tasks

 Copy and paste

-The quickest way to copy and paste a task is use the copyTask() method.
-For that, it is necessary to pass the following parameters to the method:
+The quickest way to copy and paste a task is the copyTask() method.
+Pass the following parameters:

 list.copyTask({